Acton

 Simon Jenkins gave this church a single star, mentioning his beloved monuments but somehow overlooking the Norman font and decorative carvings.
 Not for the first time I wonder if he was amnesiac or whether he didn’t visit at all.
 Mind you, I do have a theory why he so often excludes items that seem quite significant: he used Country Life photographs for his book.
 If he had taken dozens of his own photographs as I do then he would have remembered better.

-family of 1633.
-A large scale restoration by Paley & Austin - prominent northern church builders and restorers - produced most of the nave you see today.
+The chancel dates only from the seventeenth century/ This was the gift of the Wilbrahim family in 1633.
+A large scale restoration by Paley & Austin - prominent and northern church Victorian builders and restorers - produced most of the nave you see today.

 Acton Web (101)